Ningguang SMC Mould

 For critical parts process control for maintaining pressure profile during material flow and material densification is needed.
 To de-mould the part air ejector capabilities build into press control system are very helpful.

-achieve at least 160°C and it should be precise enough to maintain + - 2°C on surface.
+It is a must for heating control system to achieve at least 160°C and it should be precise enough to maintain + - 2°C on surface.

 For Class A the parallelism control is also a must !